 How much money can I spend on my campaign?

-If you are running for a Part-Time Officer or course rep position, you will be allowed to claim back expenses of up to £15.
+If you are running for a Sabbatical Officer position, you will be allowed to claim back expenses of up to £75.
 You may not spend anymore than this on your campaign or you shall be disqualified from the election.
 You must keep to your budget and email all receipts to the Deputy Returning Officer.

 You can read the election rules if you want further clarification about what this can include or alternatively email email@example.com

 Voting will be conducted by secret electronic ballot and will either take place by Single Transferable Vote or first-past-the-post voting system.
 All GSA members are permitted to vote and are entitled to a single vote per position up for election.
 With all positions, there will be the option for you to vote to Re-Open Nominations (RON).
 If RON is elected then a further election will be held for that position.